getpopper/popper/docs/sections/guides.md

 - `--allow-root` allows us to run JupyterLab as a root user (the default user in our Docker image), which Jupyter does not enable by default

-Copy and paste the generated link in the browser on your host machine to access the JupyterLab environment.
+Paste the generated link in a browser to access the JupyterLab environment.